-59-112-80-Administration of Chapter; Burden of Proving Eligibility of Students.
+59-112-80-Administration of chapter; burden of proving eligibility of students.

-Each State Institution shall designate an official to administer the provisions of this act.
-Students making application to pay tuition and fees at in-state rates shall have the burden of proving to the satisfaction of the aforesaid officials of State Institutions that they have fulfilled the requirements of this act before they shall be permitted to pay tuition and fees at such rate.
+Each State Institution shall designate an official to administer the provisions of this chapter.
+Students making application to pay tuition and fees at in-state rates shall have the burden of proving to the satisfaction of the aforesaid officials of State Institutions that they have fulfilled the requirements of this chapter before they shall be permitted to pay tuition and fees at such rate.